-Positions the county as an active partner in supporting the needs of life sciences companies.
+Positions the county as an active partner in supporting

 Convene regular roundtables between employers, K-12, PVCC, and UVA to coordinate curriculum, internships, and hiring pathways.

 Strengthens student pipelines and ensures educational programs are aligned with sector demand.

 Establish a national business attraction initiative for biotechnology and life sciences.